Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 5. The introduction of water into the ear canal occurs gradually without sudden movements.
 To eliminate the possibility of injury to the eardrum, the fluid flow is directed to the back wall of the organ.

-6. If it was not possible to remove the sulfur plug at home by washing with one syringe, then the procedure is repeated up to three times.
+6. If it was not possible to remove the wax plug at home with one syringe by rinsing, then the procedure is repeated up to three times.
 Old and hard sulfur is difficult to remove.
-It can be softened by hydrogen peroxide previously dropped into the ear.
+Hydrogen peroxide previously dropped into the ear can soften it.

 After the procedure, the auditory organ is dried to avoid inflammation.
-An ear stick is not used for this, so as not to infect.
-It is recommended to insert a cotton swab for a short time or dry the ear with a hair dryer operating at low power.
+An ear stick is not used for this, so as not to cause infection.
+It is recommended to insert a cotton swab for a short time or dry the ear with a hairdryer operating at low power.

 Attention!
-Be careful not to blow hot air directly into the ear canal.
+Be careful not to direct hot air directly into the ear canal.

-A light plasticine-like sulfur plug at home can easily be removed by hydrogen peroxide.
+A light, plasticine-shaped sulfur plug at home can easily be removed by hydrogen peroxide.
 Treatment is carried out in the following order:

-• 10 drops of the drug are instilled into the ear of a patient lying on his side;
+• 10 drops of the product are instilled into the ear of a patient lying on his side;

-• you can not move and get up so that the hydrogen peroxide softens the cork and does not leak out.
+• Do not move or stand up so that the hydrogen peroxide softens the plug and does not leak out.

-Before removing the seal, a clean napkin is placed on the pillow, onto which the composition will drain.
-In the ear, hydrogen peroxide hisses and foams, which means that the liquid begins to clear the passage.
-From interaction with the agent, the sulfuric cork loosens and breaks into pieces.
-They will come out of the ear along with the liquid in about 10 minutes.
+Before removing the seal, place a clean napkin on the pillow, onto which the composition will drain.
+In the ear, hydrogen peroxide hisses and foams, which means that the liquid is beginning to clear the passage.
+When interacting with the product, the sulfur plug loosens and falls into pieces.
+They will come out of the ear along with the fluid in about 10 minutes.

-At the end of the time, a cotton swab dipped in warm water is taken to clean the edges of the auditory organ from the remnants of the sulfur product.
-Care must be taken not to compact parts of the remaining substance.
-At the end, the ear is wiped dry with a paper towel.
+At the end of the time, take a cotton swab soaked in warm water to clean the edges of the auditory organ from the remnants of the solution with sulfur.
+You must act carefully so as not to compact parts of the remaining substance.
+At the end, the ear is wiped dry with a paper napkin.

-Regular rinsing with hydrogen peroxide helps improve hearing and permanently get rid of sulfur plugs at home.
-The tool disinfects the ear canal, heals wounds and removes germs.
+Regular rinsing with hydrogen peroxide helps improve hearing and permanently get rid of wax at home.
+The product disinfects the ear canal, heals wounds and removes germs.

 Blowing

-You can get rid of the sulfur plug on your own by a mechanical method - blowing.
+You can get rid of sulfur plugs yourself using a mechanical method - blowing.
 He is approached quite rarely, since not everyone is familiar with the intricacies of the procedure.

-The principle of blowing consists in the penetration of a jet of air into the ear through the Eustachian tube.
-The Eustachian tube is a canal that connects the nasopharynx and the tympanic region.
-There are more than 10 blowing techniques: the Lowry technique, the Edmonds maneuver, and others.
+The principle of blowing is to penetrate the ear with a stream of air through the Eustachian tube.
+The Eustachian tube is a canal connecting the nasopharynx and the tympanic region.
+There are more than 10 blowing techniques: the Lowry technique, the Edmonds maneuver and others.

 The simplest method is the Valsalva maneuver.
-To carry out the blowing, a deep breath is taken, and then an exhalation is made through the nose while pinching the nostrils with the fingers.
-You can not exhale sharply, as you can damage the inner ear.
+To carry out blowing, take a deep breath, and then exhale through the nose while pinching the nostrils with your fingers.
+Do not exhale sharply, as this may damage the inner ear.

-Air is forced into the nasopharynx, from where it is sent to the auditory canal.
+Air is forced into the nasopharynx, from where it is directed into the auditory canal.
 This entails an increase in the gap in the Eustachian tube.
 Before the procedure, the nasal mucosa is cleaned and disinfected with a saline solution.
-This will help to avoid the penetration of pathogenic flora into the ear.
+This will help prevent pathogenic flora from entering the ear.

 Attention!
-If pain occurs during blowing, then the procedure should be stopped immediately and consult a doctor.
+If pain occurs during blowing, the procedure should be stopped immediately and consult a doctor.

 Medications

-Pharmacy remedies help solve the problem of how to remove a wax plug from the ear of a small child who cannot sit through long standard procedures.
-They are also able to help out in cases where the sulfur plug is sufficiently dense and the symptoms do not disappear from exposure to water, hydrogen peroxide and other liquids.
+To solve the problem of how to remove wax plug from the ear of a small child who cannot sit through long standard procedures, products from the pharmacy help.
+They can also help out in cases where the sulfur plug is quite dense and the symptoms do not disappear from exposure to water, hydrogen peroxide and other liquids.

 Aqua Maris Oto

-An effective nasal remedy that is used to flush the auditory organ and soften plugs.
-It is absolutely safe, as it is made from sea water.
+An effective nasal remedy that is used to rinse the auditory organ and soften plugs.
+It is absolutely safe as it is made from sea water.
 Suitable for children and pregnant women.
-Use is contraindicated in case of damage to the eardrum and the presence of inflammation in the auditory organ.
+Use is contraindicated if the eardrum is damaged and there is inflammation in the auditory organ.

-The drug has an anti-inflammatory and antiseptic effect.
-The active substances are lidocaine and phenazole.
-Treatment is carried out according to the doctor's prescription, he will indicate the required dosage.
-Indicated for children from one year old and pregnant and lactating women.
+The drug has anti-inflammatory and antiseptic effects.
+The active ingredients are lidocaine and phenazole.
+Treatment is carried out as prescribed by the doctor, he will indicate the required dosage.
+Indicated for children from one year of age and pregnant and lactating women.

 Otipax relieves pain in the ears and stops the production of prostaglandins.

-Gently and gently removes sulfur accumulations and prevents the recurrence of seals.
+Gently and carefully removes sulfur accumulations and prevents the recurrence of compactions.
 The composition contains penetrants that eliminate dead particles and soften sulfur.
-Remo-Vax contains moisture-retaining components that push the cork out and moisten the ear canal.
-It is allowed to periodically use a means to prevent the occurrence of sulfur seals.
-Contraindications are the presence of pain in the ear and deformation of the eardrum.
+Remo-Vax contains moisture-retaining components that push the plug out and moisturize the ear canal.
+It is allowed to periodically use the product to prevent the occurrence of sulfur seals.
+Contraindications are the presence of ear pain and deformation of the eardrum.

-The product is made entirely of olive oil.
-It not only removes sulfur plugs at home and protects against new formations, but also softens and moisturizes the ear canal.
-Treatment is as follows - the drug is instilled once a day for 5 days.
-One bottle is enough for 200 applications.
-Not recommended for persons allergic to olive oil and with damage to the eardrum.
+The product consists entirely of olive oil.
+It not only removes wax plugs at home and protects against new formations, but also softens and moisturizes the ear canal.
+Treatment occurs as follows - the drug is instilled once a day for 5 days.
+One bottle is enough for 200 uses.
+It is not recommended for use by persons allergic to olive oil or with damaged eardrums.

 A-cerumen

-It is allowed to be used by children from the first days of life.
-Surfactants, which are part of the drug, dissolve sulfur accumulations and bring them to the surface.
-Drops do not cause irritation and are able to gently clean the ear canal.
-An excellent tool for preventing the occurrence of sulfur seals.
+Allowed to be used by children from the first days of life.
+The surfactants included in the preparation dissolve sulfur accumulations and bring them to the surface.
+The drops do not cause irritation and can gently clean the ear canal.
+An excellent remedy for preventing the occurrence of sulfur seals.

 Folk remedies

-Traditional medicine offers a lot of tools on how to remove the sulfur plug.
-Most of them use simple ingredients that everyone has in the house.
+Traditional medicine offers many ways to remove sulfur plugs.
+Most of them use simple ingredients that everyone has in their home.

 2. Almond oil.
-The liquid is heated and instilled in the amount of 10 drops into the ear with a sulfur plug.
-After that, it is clogged with a cotton swab and left overnight.
-The procedure is repeated every evening until the cork is completely released.
+The liquid is heated and instilled in an amount of 10 drops into the ear with a cerumen plug.
+Afterwards it is sealed with a cotton swab and left overnight.
+The procedure is repeated every evening until the plug is completely removed.

 3. Camphor oil and garlic.
 One clove of garlic is crushed and mixed with three drops of oil.
-A small piece of bandage is taken and smeared with the resulting composition.
+Take a small piece of bandage and lubricate it with the resulting composition.
 A tampon is rolled up from it and inserted into the ear.
-We remove the bandage when there is a burning sensation.
+Remove the bandage when you feel a burning sensation.

 4. Vegetable oil.
 A small amount of quality oil is heated.
-Two drops are instilled into the ear canal and left overnight.
-Wash your ears in the morning.
+Two drops are placed in the ear canal and left overnight.
+In the morning, the ears must be washed.

-5. Onion and cumin.
+5. Onions and cumin.
 A medium-sized onion is cut in half.
-From each half, a little pulp is taken out of the middle.
-Instead, cumin falls asleep.
-The halves are stacked together, wrapped in foil and baked in an oven.
-After cooling, only juice is used.
+From each half, take out a little pulp from the middle.
+Cumin is added instead.
+The halves are folded together, wrapped in foil and baked in the oven.
+After cooling, use only the juice.
 It should be instilled two drops twice a day.

-6. Vodka and onion.
+6. Vodka and onions.
 Juice is obtained from fresh onions.
-It is taken 4 parts and mixed with 1 part of vodka.
-Drips two drops in the morning and evening for five days.
+Take 4 parts of it and mix it with 1 part of vodka.
+Apply two drops in the morning and evening for five days.

-7. soda and glycerin.
-50 ml of ordinary water, a teaspoon of soda and 3 drops of glycerin are heated.
+7. Soda and glycerin.
+Heat up 50 ml of plain water, a teaspoon of soda and 3 drops of glycerin.
 5 drops of the mixture are instilled 4 times a day.

 8. Vegetable oil and soda.
 First, 5 drops of oil at room temperature are instilled into the ear canal.
-After 5 minutes, wash the sulfur with a solution of soda.
+After 5 minutes, wash the sulfur with a soda solution.

 9. Ash leaves.
-Juicy and fresh ash leaves are used to make juice.
+Juicy and fresh ash leaves are used to prepare juice.
 The resulting liquid is dripped twice a day.

-A good addition to any way to deal with ear plugs will be the use of herbal decoctions for washing or douching.
+A good addition to any method of dealing with ear plugs would be the use of herbal decoctions for rinsing or douching.
 Particularly effective: chamomile, St. John's wort and calendula.

 Candles

-Special candles from the pharmacy help get rid of sulfuric plugs.
-The tool helps to soften the seal and eliminate the inflammatory process.
+Special suppositories from the pharmacy help get rid of sulfur plugs.
+The product helps soften the seal and eliminate the inflammatory process.
 During the procedure, the inner ear is warmed up and immersed in a vacuum due to the burning of a candle.

-To get rid of the sulfur seal, it is necessary to additionally prepare a baby cream, cotton swabs and tampons, matches, a napkin and water.
+To get rid of sulfur compaction, you must additionally prepare baby cream, cotton swabs and swabs, matches, a napkin and water.
 Next, the following actions are performed:

-• Before getting rid of the plug, the outer ear is massaged with a cream.
+• Before removing the plug, the outer ear is massaged with cream.

 • The person lies on his side, and the open ear is covered with a napkin with a cutout for the auricle.